merely-useful/py-rse/index.md

 we need to connect our desktop repository with the one on GitHub.
 We do this by making the GitHub repository a \gref{remote}{remote_repository}\index{Git!remote}\index{remote (in Git)}
 of the local repository.
-The home page of the repository on GitHub includes the string we need to identify it (Figure \@ref(fig:git-cmdline-repo-link)).
+The home page of our new repository on GitHub includes the string we need to identify it (Figure \@ref(fig:git-cmdline-repo-link)).

 <div class="figure" style="text-align: center">